 Overview

-The abbey was founded around 1456‑1457 by Hugh O’Malley, a member of the powerful O’Malley clan, after Pope Callixtus III granted permission to establish a church and priory at Croagh Patrick.
-The land was donated by Thady O’Malley, and the foundation was intended to bring Christian instruction to a region that, at the time, lacked a formal parish church.
+The abbey traces its origins to 1456–1457, when Hugh O’Malley, a prominent figure in the local O’Malley clan, secured papal permission from Pope Callixtus III to establish a church and priory at Croagh Patrick.
+The land was donated by Thady O’Malley, and the foundation was created to bring formal Christian instruction to a region that previously lacked a parish church.
+Dedicated to St Patrick, the friary was reputed to house some of the saint’s relics, quickly establishing it as a natural waypoint for pilgrims making the ascent to the mountain.

-- A fine five‑light east window – the most ornate in the whole site, facing Jerusalem and the rising sun.
+- The five-light east window – the most ornate element on site, positioned to face Jerusalem and catch the rising sun.

-- Two carved stone heads – one with a hat on the south wall, the other bearded on the east wall – typical of late Irish Gothic ornamentation.
+- Two carved stone heads – one wearing a hat on the south wall, the other bearded on the east wall, likely representing local patrons or donors.

-During the Reformation the friars were expelled in the late 16th century, but the community lingered in the area, ministering to locals until the 1570s.
-The abbey fell into ruin by the early 19th century, with the last resident friar recorded in 1801.
-Today the ruins are protected under the National Monuments Acts and are maintained by the OPW.
+During the Reformation, the friars were expelled in the late 16th century, though a small religious community remained in the area until the 1570s.
+The abbey gradually fell into disrepair, with the last resident friar recorded in 1801.
+Today, the OPW maintains the stonework and grounds, ensuring the site remains stable and accessible for visitors.

 What to See & Do

-- Croagh Patrick Visitor Centre – located next to the abbey, it offers exhibits on the mountain’s spiritual significance, a café and a shop.
+- Croagh Patrick Visitor Centre – Located immediately adjacent to the abbey, the centre covers the mountain’s spiritual and geological history, and provides a café, shop, and basic facilities.

-- Murrisk Heritage Centre – a short walk from the ruins, it provides deeper insight into the local history and the O’Malley clan.
+- Murrisk Heritage Centre – A short walk from the ruins, this centre focuses on local clan history, maritime traditions, and the development of the surrounding villages.

 Practical Information

-Murrisk Abbey is free to enter and open year‑round.
-There is a free car park adjacent to the abbey and the Croagh Patrick visitor centre, making it easy to combine a drive with a short walk.
-The abbey is reachable by road via the R335 from Westport (about 8 km) or by local bus services that stop in Murrisk during the summer season.
+Murrisk Abbey is free to enter and accessible year-round.
+A free car park is located next to the abbey and the Croagh Patrick visitor centre, eliminating the need for street parking in Murrisk village.
+The site is easily reached via the R335 from Westport (approximately 8 km), and local summer bus services stop in the village.

 | Item | Details |